-Chevrolet Impala owners have reported 18 problems associated with radiator (under the engine and engine cooling category).
+Chevrolet Impala owners have reported 23 problems related to radiator (under the engine and engine cooling category).

 See all problems of the 2005 Chevrolet Impala.

-The car involved was a 2005 Chevrolet Impala.
-The vehicle identification number (VIN) is 2G1WF52E05_.
 I purchased a car from icarsnow (704-551-0990) on south blvd in charlotte on October 28, 2011.
 I drove the car for a week when the gears started slipping and the car started to stall and jerk the car had a 90 day warranty so I called southern warranty (704-282-1814) and they had me to take the car to carson automotive 10940 a e.
 Independence blvd.
 Matthews nc they replaced the transmission and converter on 11/4/11.
 I picked the car up drove for a week or two and the car was still stalling and jerking.
 I called carson automotive and took the car back. .
 I also heard a noise in the engine.
 I took the car back to carson automotive they could not find why the car was stalling and jerking but the said the engine needed to be replaced because of a rod the engine was replaced on 12/27/11.
 That is when I found out that the 90 day warranty was 50/50 where if anything major happen to the car the warranty company would pay have and I would have to pay half.
 This is not how it was explained by the salesman at icarsnow.
 He told me after the 90 day warranty if anything happens major that the warranty company and I would share the cost.
 In order for me to not loose the money already paid on the car I have to pay half on the engine.
 After the engine was replaced the car was leaking anti- freeze I took the car back again carson automotive could not find anything.
 The rear window replaced because the defrost was not attached and sparked when you touched it.
 There was also a leak in the trunk that had to be repaired.
 After that the temperature gauge started to move up I took the car to my mechanic for him to check it out on 2/25/12.
 The problem was possible head gasket damage.
 I took the car back to carson automotive since they put the engine in.
 They told me that it was not the engine but a cracked radiator.
 Radiator was replaced on 2/27/12.
-It was Nov.
-4, 2011 when this radiator issue occurred.

-The car was a 2004 Chevrolet Impala.
-The vehicle identification number (VIN) of the car was 2G1WH52KX4_.
 The traction control turns on frequently.
 This causes the car to make a grinding noise.
 When braking the car makes a grinding noise and car is not stopping it feels like it's locking up and sliding.
 In a sudden stop needing to be made is at great risk of a accident.
 I have replaced a elbow shaped part that has busted open twice.
 Car is constantly over heating the radiator cap has a rustic clay like substance.
 It won't hold antifreeze, I don't see a leak but it needs refilled quite often.
 The engine smokes, the cars rpm's will flex up and down and the car will just cut off.
 I'm wondering if the rustic clay like substance has gone through my engine and is causing me many problems with it.
 I have found reports of lawsuits in past regarding dexicool in gm cars doing this and ruining the engine.
 The problems in the reports are just like mine and many others on here.
 Help!!'.
-The failure date was Wednesday, August 10, 2011.

-The car is a 2006 Chevrolet Impala.
 I have only had my car for 9 months and have had trouble from the beginning, the heater will not heat up and when it does it goes cold unless you are pressing the gas and will not defrost and it keeps losing fluid so they replace the radiator cap.
 It has a bad shimmy and a popping in the steering wheel it has less then 45,000 I really think they need to check in on all the problems people are having with the 2006 Impala.
-It was January 30, 2009 when this radiator issue occurred.

 See all problems of the 2006 Chevrolet Impala.